openshift/enhancements/enhancements/oc/day2-add-nodes.md

   possible to add on to existing sub-commands (ie, to `oc adm`)
 - Implement a cluster specific controller to generate the image.
 This approach seems anyhow to have several drawbacks: the controller would be always active, and that is not ideal for a one-shot operation seldomly applied.
 In particular for SNO, it would consume additional resources unnecessarily.
+- Most of the existing code for agent-based installer approach is currently stored into the openshift/installer repo (with additional vendoring of the api/client parts of openshift/assisted-service), and it wasn’t explicitly designed for being re-vendored.
+Vendoring the required parts in the openshift/oc repo will require a significant amount of refactoring in the openshift/install repo.
+Also, `oc` is not tied to a particular version, while the agent-based installer code is.